crozone/FormatWith/README.md

 It can also be fed parameters via an `IDictionary<string, string>` or an `IDictionary<string, object>`, rather than a type.

-The value of each replacement parameter is given by whatever the object's .ToString() method produces.
+The value of each replacement parameter is given by whatever the object's `.ToString()` method produces.
 This value is not cached, so you can get creative with the implementation (the object is fed directly into a StringBuilder).

 ## How it works

 A state machine parser quickly runs through the input format string, tokenizing the input into tokens of either "normal" or "parameter" text.
-These tokens are simply an index and length which reference the original format string - SubString is avoided to prevent unnecessary object allocations.
-These tokens are provided by the tokenizer's enumerator which is given to a token processor, which in turn feeds each token into a StringBuilder.
-Since StringBuilder is only `.Append()`ed relatively large segments of string, it produces the final output string quickly and efficiently.
+These tokens are simply a struct with an index and length into the original format string - `SubString()` is avoided to prevent unnecessary string allocations.
+These are fed out of an enumerator right into a `StringBuilder`.
+Since `StringBuilder` is pre-allocated a small chunk of memory, and only `.Append()`ed relatively large segments of string, it produces the final output string quickly and efficiently.

 ## Extension methods:

-Three extension methods for `string` are defined in `FormatWith.FormatStringExtensions`: `FormatWith()`, `FormattableWith()`, and `GetFormatParameters()`.
+Three extension methods for `string` are defined in `FormatWith.StringExtensions`: `FormatWith()`, `FormattableWith()`, and `GetFormatParameters()`.

-### FormatWith(1,2,3)
+### FormatWith

-The first, second, and third overload of FormatWith() take a format string containing named parameters, along with an object (1) or dictionary (2) of replacement parameters.
+The first, second, and third overload of `FormatWith()` take a format string containing named parameters, along with an object or dictionary of replacement parameters.
 Optionally, missing key behaviour, a fallback value, and custom brace characters can be specified.
 Two adjacent opening or closing brace characters in the format string are treated as escaped, and will be reduced to a single brace in the output string.

-Missing key behaviour is specified by the MissingKeyBehaviour enum, which can be either `ThrowException`, `ReplaceWithFallback`, or `Ignore`.
+Missing key behaviour is specified by the `MissingKeyBehaviour` enum, which can be either `ThrowException`, `ReplaceWithFallback`, or `Ignore`.

 `ThrowException` throws a `KeyNotFoundException` if a parameter in the format string did not have a corresponding key in the lookup dictionary.